roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

+===

- ****** DARK Submission: A Bisexual Journey ****** bysilkstockingslover© My head was clouded with flashes of Ashley's approval and my own growing fascination and curiosity, juxtaposed with doing what was morally right.
+My head was clouded with flashes of Ashley's approval and my own growing fascination and curiosity, juxtaposed with doing what was morally right.
 I didn't say anything as Troy moved to me and put his hands on my shoulders.
 My eyes pleaded for mercy, even as my mouth watered.

  Troy firmly guided me down to my knees, my weak resistance shattered as my body allowed the guidance to occur.